Turki bin Abdullah Al Saud (1755–1834): Assassination

 In spite of his success in returning the House of Saud to power, Turki could not avoid falling victim to familial intrigue.
 On 9 May 1834, as the imam was leaving the mosque, he was ambushed and slain by three assassins working for his second-cousin (and fellow member of the House of Saud) Mishari bin Abdul Rahman.
 It was Mishari who then emerged “with an unsheathed sword”, insisting that he, and not Faisal (who was away on campaign against Bahrain), was the new imam.
 Faisal, however, quickly learned of his father's assassination and hurried back to Riyadh.
 He reached this city by the end of May, defeating and executing Mishari within a matter of weeks.
 Yet this was only a partial victory as it would take almost a decade of fighting against other would-be usurpers before Faisal succeeded in establishing his authority as Turki’s successor.

-Legacy
+Personal life

 The Second Saudi State would endure until 1891.
 In addition, Turki was the progenitor of four branches of the House of Saud: